A bank teller misses her boyfriend.

 Veronica covered for her rookie workmate by lying about where she was.
 She maintained that tellers, especially female tellers, should stick together and not rat each other out.
 But young Sally Turner would have to owe her for this one.

-At 1:20, Dennis Pritchard walked through the thick glass doors of First Financial Bank.
+At 1:20, Dennis Critchlow walked through the thick glass doors of First Financial Bank on Broad Street.
 Veronica was sure she heard a tabernacle choir begin to sing when he appeared and struggled to maintain her composure after not having seen him for such a long time.
 There was a tremor in her shoulders, both from the anticipation and from the cold draught spewing out of the air-conditioner ducts.

-He tucked in his black and red flannel shirt, wiped his boots and headed towards her.
+He tucked in his black and red green and gold shirt, wiped his boots, and headed towards her.
 She pretended not to see him and busied herself with the feminine flair of an innocent coquette.

 She stole a glance at his shoulders as he backed her.
-They were slouched and she made a mental note to tell him to straighten his posture and that he needed a haircut.
-Clutches of tangled hair protruded from the base of his soiled 'Salt Life' cap.
+They were slouched and she made a mental note to tell him to straighten his posture and that he needed to get his dreadlocks in order.
+Clutches of tangled hair protruded haphazardly from the base of his soiled tam.
 A single piece of folded white paper was all he carried in his hand and Veronica could not wait to read the love note he surely penned.
 She had a gift for him too.
 A little something to celebrate their three and a half month lunaversary.

 Over the years, she developed a skill to perfectly time the duration of her clients at the teller's desk to synchronize with whom she wanted to see in the line.
 It worked ninety-nine percent of the time, only foiled when another teller released their customer at the same time.
 Dennis neared the front of the line and she gathered the gift she prepared for him.